 - 1. Use data structure concepts for realistic problems. - 2.
-Identify appropriate data structure for solving computing problems in respective language. - 3.
+Identify appropriate data structure for solving computing problems in respective language - 3.
 Develop algorithms, operations on queues, stacks and Linked Lists. - 4.
 Demonstrate the representation and traversal techniques of graphs and their applications - 5.
-Implement basic operations on binary trees.
+Analize and Implement searching and sorting algorithms